What Does a VPN Hide? (And the Things It Can’t Hide)

 Apart from masking your IP address, another primary VPN feature is encrypting your internet connection, even on a public network.

 A kill switch is handy because it secures your privacy in the event of your VPN dropping.
-If your VPN stops working, your internet will also be stopped to prevent any leaks.
+If your VPN stops working, your internet will also stop working to prevent any leaks.
+Not being able to see what you’re doing reduces the likelihood of successfully tracking your online traffic.

 Private Internet Access is a good, affordable VPN that comes with not one but two types of kill switches.
 The VPN Kill Switch prevents leaks by blocking your internet traffic from moving outside the VPN, while the Advanced Kill Switch blocks all traffic unless you're connected to the VPN.